Whether you are new in the field or a professional who has seemed to run out of webinar script opening ideas, this guide is sure to help you out.

 If you don’t like going to a webinar marketing program unprepared, then you have to assume that your viewers don’t want this as well.
 You want your spectators to have a clear idea of what you have in store for them – and this is something you should include in your webinar opening scripts.

-If you’re going to have an “Ask a Question” portion or a Q&A activity, then you inform your audience right away.
+If you’re going to have an “Ask a Question” portion or a Q&A activity, then you have to inform your audience right away.
 If you don’t, there’s a great chance that no one will participate in your activities.
 They’ll be caught off-guard, after all.

-Here’s a good sample webinar script:
+Here’s a good sample webinar script template:

 “If you have any questions or clarifications about my talk, feel free to type it in the box below.
 I shall get back to them right after my presentation.
 If by any chance you miss on some important points, worry not as we will give you a copy of the webinar script right after.”

 Let them know which channels you will use throughout the webinar.
 Don’t forget to let them know about your hashtag as well.

 Try to add this sample webinar script to the one above:

 “You can also reach us via Twitter through my handle @AnnieSmith111.
 Don’t forget to use the hashtag #webinarfunnel.”